By Eric Vandenbroeck and

 politics [of Indira’s era] turned political ideology-a serious disputation

-about the social design during the Nehru era-into a
+about the social design during the Nehru era-into a mere electoral

-into government policies.
-[The] shift of the Congress to populist politics
+policies.
+[The] shift of the Congress to populist politics quickly set up a new

-quickly set up a new structure of political communication in which Indira
+structure of political communication in which Indira Gandhi could appeal directly

-Gandhi could appeal directly to the electorate over the heads of the party
+to the electorate over the heads of the party organizations.
+The relation

-organizations.
-The relation between the party and its leader was turned around:
+between the party and its leader was turned around: instead of the organization

-instead of the organization carrying her to power, she carried them.
+carrying her to power, she carried them.

 The volatility